ct1/guides/production_git.md

 ```
 The 'post-receive' file will be looked into every time a push is completed and it's saying that your files need to be in /var/www/<your-dir>.

+Ensure that the target directory is created, git won't create the destiny tree

 ### 3. Add remote-repository localy
 Now add this bare repository to your local system as a remote ideintified by `production`.
 It can also be called `staging` or `live` or `test` or ... depending on your configuration.